Neon blue skull and crossbones outline glowing against a dark background.

 • Internal social engineering from legitimate account positions: simulates insider threat and post-compromise lateral movement, complementing dotSec’s social engineering and phishing exercises.

 • AI and Copilot prompt injection: direct and indirect prompt injection testing aligned to the OWASP LLM Top 10 and MITRE ATLAS.
+Tests whether internal AI systems can be used to surface data beyond the account’s intended access level or manipulate downstream actions.
 See also dotSec’s dedicated AI penetration testing service.

-Each stage is scoped against your environment and objectives.
-Not all stages apply to every engagement.
+Note that each stage is scoped against your environment and objectives and not all stages apply to every engagement.

 Purple teaming and collaborative exercises